ygorcosta/wedeploy.com/node/electric/src/pages/blog/running-an-application-on-a-specific-version-of-nodejs/index.md

 }
 ```

 To show an example of their usage, we created a sample project.
 You may see it live [here](https://es2015modules.wedeploy.io/).
-The full [source code](https://github.com/ipeychev/test-es2015-modules) is available on Github.
+The full [source code](https://github.com/wedeploy/demo-nodejs/tree/es2015-modules) is available on Github.

-The project shows how to import the three kind of modules: built-in Node modules, locally created modules and NPM modules:
+The project shows how to import the three kind of modules: built-in Node modules, locally created modules and npm modules:

 ```javascript
 import http from 'http';